alchemy-fr/GeonamesServer/docs/source/index.rst

 with its only possible value being *population*.
 If this parameter is specified, the search will be sorted by population, instead of proximity.

-The results are limited to 30 entries.
+The results are limited to 30 entries by default.
+This value can be changed in **vars.js**.

 In case the sender's IP adress cannot be localized, the values **vars.geo.default_lat** and **vars.geo.default_lon** from **vars.js**